neumino/neumino.github.io/movies.md

-### Monster Hunter: Legends of the Guild
+### The Witcher: Nightmare of the Wolf
-*Released on 2021-08-12, vote average 6.1*
+*Released on 2021-08-23, vote average 7.6*

-In a world where humans and fearsome monsters live in an uneasy balance, young hunter Aiden fights to save his village from destruction by a dragon.
+Escaping from poverty to become a witcher, Vesemir slays monsters for coin and glory, but when a new menace rises, he must face the demons of his past.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/PqFjjs_qNn4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/J365hQpaWRw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>